The Do's and Don'ts of Using Heat on Your Hair

 Also, and this is big, you can't heat style every single day and expect perfect hair.
 Even with all the right products and techniques, daily heat adds up.
 Give your hair a break.
 Throw it in a bun.
 Try a braid.
 Something.

 Adi Wooley puts it this way: "Your hair is alive.
-You wouldn't sunburn yourself every day and expect your skin to be fine.
-Hair's the same deal."
+You wouldn't sunburn your skin every single day and expect it to look good.
+Same thing applies to heat."

 Bottom Line